samelliottdlt/website/posts/content.md

 ---
-title: 'Test Post'
+title: "Test Post"
-date: '2023-02-19'
+date: "2023-02-19"
-description: 'This is a sample post that demonstrates all the different Markdown styles.'
+description: "This is a sample post that demonstrates all the different Markdown styles."
 ---

 # Sample Markdown Post